What is the status of the completion of the large parks on the North side of Central Park?

 Central Park has continued to grow and flourish to the north of I-70 with four neighborhoods under construction or completed.
 Those neighborhoods include Conservatory Green, Willow Park East, Wicker Park and Central Park’s next great neighborhood Beeler Park.

 There are numerous parks slated to be completed over the next few years and the Neir Team has the scoop.

 CONSERVATORY GREEN PARK UPDATE

 The large parks in Conservatory Green are all completed.
-They include the Conservatory Green and Uplands Park.The Conservatory Green area is similar to the Founders Green on the south side of Stapleton.
+They include the Conservatory Green and Uplands Park.The Conservatory Green area is similar to the Founders Green on the south side of Central Park.
 It’s a gathering place for community events including markets and concerts.
 The large trunk space running through Conservatory Green is complete and is called Uplands Park.
-The park runs West and East and is bounded by Stoll Place to the North and E. 50th Avenue to the South. ...
+The park runs West and East and is bounded by Stoll Place to the North and E. 50th...

-The Stapleton neighborhood is comprised of 10 individual neighborhoods.
-Most analysis focuses on Stapleton's overall performance and how it relates to other Denver neighborhoods.
-We are starting a series that will be released every quarter that looks at each named neighborhood of Stapleton and how it compares to the others.
+The Central Park neighborhood is comprised of 10 individual neighborhoods.
+Most analysis focuses on Central Park's overall performance and how it relates to other Denver neighborhoods.
+We are starting a series that will be released every quarter that looks at each named neighborhood of Central Park and how it compares to the others.

 This article presents detached single family sales stats from the 4th quarter of 2014 compared to the 4th quarter 2015.

 Based on the data, it looks like Central Park West was the best performer.
 Sale prices increased 19% year over year in Central Park West.
 Looking at the data it's important to look at the sample size when evaluating the results.
 For Central Park West the total homes sold in Q4, '14 compared to Q4, '15 was 3 and 5 respectively.
 With that small a sample size, each home sale has a greater impact on the results.